 2. describe a project you worked on as part of a team.

-Teamwork is such a vital part of success for every organisation and the ability to collaborate effectively and communicate clearly will always be highly prized by employers.
+Teamwork is such a vital part of success for every organisation, and the ability to collaborate effectively and communicate clearly will always be highly prized by employers.
 Candidates for highly collaborative roles may find that they are hired or not based on team camaraderie.
+So it’s one of the most common behavioural questions in job interviews.

 3. how did you resolve a difficult situation with a client or vendor?